rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 Strictly associating a single node is equivalent to associating a whole subtree of nodes.
 The root of that subtree is the strictly associated node.

-Because of that, a section does not change, if a descendant of a strictly associated node is itself strictly associated.
+Because of that, a section does not change, if a descendant of an strictly associated node is itself strictly associated.
 The strict association merely transforms the descendant's implicit relationship with that section into an explicit relationship.